The-NoiSy-BoY/Kotlin-JavaFX-Gradle-SimpleSetup/README.md

 # Kotlin-JavaFX-Gradle-SimpleSetup
 The simplest and best setup for kotlin project with JavaFX and Gradle.

-This is a complete step by step setup.
+This is a complete step by step guilde to use OpenJFX with Kotlin and Gradle.

-Setup includes setup of build.gradle, mainclass, fxml and controller.

 # **Pre-requisites: **
 **JDK version used: 11.0.1**, All versions of JDK 11 should work